computer-404/POSSUMS/README.md

-# Parameters for Optimizing Scientific Sampling Using Momentary-time-sampling Simulator (POSSUMS)
+# POSSUMS: Parameters for Optimizing Scientific Sampling Using Momentary-time-sampling Simulator
 ## Details

 ## Installation and Running Instructions